wildfly/quickstart/h2-console/README.md

 You should see the two users seeded by the `greeter` quickstart, plus any users you added when testing that application.

-Changes to the H2 Console for JBoss Enterprise Application Platform 6 and JBoss AS 7
+Changes to the H2 Console for JBoss WildFly
 ----------------------------------------

-To make the H2 console run on JBoss Enterprise Application Platform 6 and JBoss AS 7, the H2 libraries were removed from the WAR and a dependency on the H2 module was added to the META-INF/MANIFEST.MF fle.
+To make the H2 console run on JBoss WildFly, the H2 libraries were removed from the WAR and a dependency on the H2 module was added to the META-INF/MANIFEST.MF fle.
 The rebuilt console is provided with this quickstart.